NativeScript/nativescript-cli/PublicAPI.md

 /**
  * Starts debug operation based on the specified debug data.
  * @param {IDebugData} debugData Describes information for device and application that will be debugged.
- * @param {IDebugOptions} debugOptions Describe possible options to modify the behaivor of the debug operation, for example stop on the first line.
+ * @param {IDebugOptions} debugOptions Describe possible options to modify the behavior of the debug operation, for example stop on the first line.
  * @returns {Promise<IDebugInformation>} Device Identifier, full url and port where the frontend client can be connected.
  */
 debug(debugData: IDebugData, debugOptions: IDebugOptions): Promise<IDebugInformation>;